 7. Shop online.

-Check online for sales throughout the summer, too.
-Amazon Prime Day falls sometime in July and often includes deals on school supplies.
-Online is also great for buying supplies in bulk.
+School supply shopping may feel like an in-person activity, but there are great sales online, too.
+Amazon Prime Day usually falls in July and often includes deals on school supplies.
+Online retailers are also great for buying supplies in bulk.

 8. Think outside the big box stores.

 Most people will shop at the big box stores first, and the more affordable items tend to get picked over first.
 If you have to shop from a limited supply, you’re more likely to get stuck with the expensive options.

 Think outside the box and check your local grocery stores, office supply stores, and even drug stores.
 In many cases, you’ll find a better selection of affordable items in smaller stores.
 (It sounds counterintuitive, but it’s true!)

 Finally, the best way to save money is to only buy the items on your list.
 If you forget you’ve already purchased something or you buy the wrong item, you’ll spend extra for no reason.
 To avoid that outcome, make a point to check items off your list once you’ve purchased them (or if you already have a home stash).

 More Back to School Organization Tips